Home

 Cryptoblepharus yulensis

-Cryptoblepahrus yulensis, or Southern Snake-eyed Skink, is a small species with a somewhat disjunct distribution.
+Cryptoblepharus yulensis, or Southern Snake-eyed Skink, is a small skink with a somewhat disjunct distribution.
 It is known to occur around Papua New Guinea's capital, Port Moresby, as well as Yule Island lying 100 kilometres to the northwest.
 It also occurs in one area of Western Province.

-The name derives from its lack of eyelids : instead it possesses ocular scales (brilles) which protect the eye, rather like a snake.
+The name 'snake-eyed skink' derives from its lack of eyelids, but instead it possesses ocular scales (brilles) which protect the eye, rather like a snake.

-The body is slender, and the head small.
-The limbs are slender, and the eyes small to medium.
+The body and limbs are slender, and the head and eyes are small.

-The top of its head is copper-brown, and the dorsal surface is pale brown.
-The upper part of each flank possesses a thick, cream coloured stripe, and the flanks are dark in colour.
+The top of the head is copper-brown, and the dorsal surface is pale brown.
+The upper part of each flank possesses a thick, cream coloured stripe, and the flanks are dark.

 The specimen shown here was found amongst the hillside gardens of a building on the outskirts of Port Moresby.